Kick-Ass 2 (film): Release

 Kick-Ass 2 was released theatrically on 14 August 2013 in the United Kingdom, 16 August in the United States, and 24 February 2014 in Japan by Universal Pictures for the former two, and Toho-Towa for the latter.
-It later released on DVD and Blu-ray Disc in the United States on December 17 that same year.
+It later released on DVD and Blu-ray Disc in the United States on 17 December that same year.

 In the film's opening weekend, Kick-Ass 2 opened in fifth place, with $13.3 million, behind The Butler (in its first weekend), We're the Millers, Elysium, and Planes (all in their second weekends).
 This placed it below industry experts' expectation of around $15 million and studio higher hopes of as much as $19.8 million, in line with the first film.
 The film would gross $28.8 million in the United States and $32 million in other countries for a total gross of $60.8 million, much less than the first film's total of $96.1 million.

+However, the movie was banned in Malaysia due to its vulgar title.